3+Year Accredited Master of Architecture

 Master of Architecture candidates holding a Bachelor of Arts or Bachelor of Science degree in a field other than architecture are eligible for admission to the 3+year professional Master of Architecture (M.Arch.) degree program.
 Applicants to this program should have some experience with the visual or design arts, math through college algebra, and computer literacy.
 Summer courses are available to strengthen the candidate's background before matriculation and may be recommended or required by the Admissions Committee.
 Candidates with extraordinary qualifications or experience can request that appropriate preparatory courses be waived.

 The 2+ and 3+year M.Arch. programs are accredited by the National Architectural Accrediting Board (NAAB).
 Most state registration boards in the United States require that any applicant for licensure hold a degree from a NAAB-accredited program, obtaining such a degree is an essential aspect of preparing for the professional practice of architecture in the United States.
-(The one-year M.Arch. is not an accredited degree.)
+The M Arch in High Performance Building is not an accredited degree.

 For application requirements and materials, see M Arch Admissions.